hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/09_knitr_rmarkdown.md

 * `fig.height = 6`
 * `fig.width = 4`

-### The setup chunk

-The `setup` chunk is a special knitr chunk that should be placed at the start of the document.
-We recommend storing all the user-defined parameters in the `setup` chunk that are required for successful knitting.
-Also you could include all `library()` loads required for the script and other `load()` requests for external files here.

-    {r setup, include=FALSE}
-    knitr::opts_chunk$set(echo = TRUE)

 ### Global options

 knitr allows for global options to be set on all chunks in an [RMarkdown](http://rmarkdown.rstudio.com/) file.
 These are options that should be placed inside your `setup` chunk at the top of your RMarkdown document.